How (And How Often) To Write Investor Updates

 This holds true for founders sharing investor updates.
 The most important thing is to actually write and share them.
 Regularly.
 Your investors want to stay apprised of the company’s progress and be helpful to your team.

-So how often should you send investor updates?
+So, how often should you send investor updates?
 And what should you include?
-This guide will go over some tips and tricks I’ve learned along the way as a both a founder and investor.
+This guide will go over some tips and tricks I’ve learned along the way as both a founder and investor.

 Why you should always, always, always get into the habit of sending investor updates

-Investor updates are a crucial element of sustaining the relationship between your startup and its backers.
+Investor updates are important for sustaining the relationship between your startup and its backers.
 Establishing a habit of regular communication does much more than just keep investors informed; it ensures that your company remains top of mind.

 Clear, regular communication helps build and reinforce trust.
 When you share both successes and challenges, you invite your investors to be part of the journey, deepening their connection to and investment in your company's success.
 But this also goes beyond your current startup.
 Even if your startup doesn’t work out (and most do not!), the investors will remember you for being responsible, professional, and transparent.